mike-herman/mikes-julia-api/README.md

 # mikes-julia-api
 A basic API backend in Julia.

-This is basically a wrap-around the existing API package `FredData`. (https://juliahub.com/ui/Packages/FredData/SEoaS/0.6.0)
+This is basically a wrap-around the existing API package `FredData`. (https://juliahub.com/ui/Packages/FredData/SEoaS/0.6.0).
+This requires a FRED API key to be added as a system environment variable.
+See package details.

 The endpoint for this API is called `cpi` and it takes two parameters, `start_date` and `end_date`.
 It will return the U.S. CPI between the dates specified.